measurement-kit/measurement-kit/README.md

 | stable | [![Travis Build Status](https://img.shields.io/travis/measurement-kit/measurement-kit/stable.svg)](https://travis-ci.org/measurement-kit/measurement-kit?branch=stable) | [![Coverage Status](https://img.shields.io/coveralls/measurement-kit/measurement-kit/stable.svg)](https://coveralls.io/github/measurement-kit/measurement-kit?branch=stable) |

-Measurement Kit is a library that implements open network measurement methodologies (performance, censorship, etc.) and targets mobile platforms (Android and iOS) as well as desktop platforms (Windows, macOS, Linux).
+Measurement Kit is a library that implements open network measurement methodologies (performance, censorship, etc.) and targets mobile platforms (Android and iOS).

 It is meant to be embedded by third party applications with specific network measurement needs and/or to be used by researchers as a basis to implement novel tools.